mglynnhenley/legalNews/README.md

-# Next.js Blog Application
+# Legal Blog

-Welcome to the **Next.js Blog Application** project!
+Welcome to the **Legal Blog** project!
 This repository contains a simple blog platform that features a search algorithm, favorites functionality, email validation, and more.
 The project is built using Next.js, React, and TypeScript.

 ## Features